 I earned a PhD in Rhetoric The University of Texas at Austin.
 My current book project positions rhetoric within the logic of the parasite, an internal alterity whose function is interruption.
 I argue that we can take up the figure of interruption as the beginning rather than the end of relationality, and I explore new ways to figure relation in a world beset by constant flux.

-During my time at UT I've taught in both the Department of Rhetoric & Writing and the Department of English.
+During my time at UT I taught in both the Department of Rhetoric & Writing and the Department of English.
 Most recently, the classes that I have taught have focused on rhetoric, technology, and climate change.
-I have worked in the Digital Writing and Research Lab, and for two years served as an Assistant Director of that lab.
-My time at the DWRL has been a crucial part of my education, and it has strongly influenced my work.
-Alongside my traditional research I also create and teach students to create material and digital objects that function both as arguments in their right and as a form of rhetorical invention.
+While at UT, I worked as Assistant Director in the Digitial Writing and Research Lab.

-I am currently working at the DWRL from afar while I finish my dissertation.
 I live in San Francisco with my wife, our son, and two cats.
-After more than 20 years in Texas, the fog is wonderful.